bealers/server-baseline/README.md

 ## Assumptions

-TL;DR you are using a Digital Ocean droplet.
+You are using a Digital Ocean droplet.

 Which is to say that your server provisioning needs to leave a public key (that you have the matching private key for) in `/root/.ssh/authorized_keys`.